 Understanding Liquid Monomers

 Monomer is a molecule that adheres to other molecules to form a polymer.
 Monomers are composed of ethyl methacrylate (EMA) and other monomer additives.
+For acrylic services, EMA monomer nail liquid helps create durable enhancements when paired with acrylic powder.
+A salon staple in this category is Glam and Glits EMA monomer for acrylic sets.
+A salon-ready option to consider is Kiara Sky EMA monomer.
 Monomers are known as the “liquid” for acrylic sets.
+A low-odor option to consider is Chisel DapLaGhien liquid for acrylic applications.
 Furthermore, this liquid pairs with nail polymers to create a paste-like texture that forms long-lasting acrylic manicures.
 When you purchase monomers, they typically have a purple tint.
 It also has UV inhibitors that protect nail polymers from yellowing or other discoloration.

 Types of Monomers

 There are different types of monomers you can select based on your preference.
 Normal monomers are popular because the hardening process takes two to three minutes.
+For refill size options, EMA monomer 16oz is a popular choice for acrylic services.
 Competition monomers dry the fastest (hence the name “competition”).
 Slow-setting monomers’ hardening process takes more than three minutes.
 Slow-setting is great for beginner nail technicians or at-home manicures.
 Lastly, odorless monomers are popular choices because they don’t emit a strong smell!
+A salon-friendly option is CND odorless sculpting liquid for low-odor acrylic work.
+For an acrylic option with minimal smell, low odor monomer liquid is designed for use within an odor-reducing system.

 What Is Nail Polymer?